-We have historically experienced seasonality in our personnel and equipment leasing services business, and recent volatility due to the changing health care environment, the variable supply of radio-pharmaceuticals, and the downturn in the U.S. economy.
+We have historically experienced seasonality in our imaging services business, and recent volatility due to the changing health care environment, the variable supply of radiopharmaceuticals, and the downturn in the U.S. economy.
 While our physicians are obligated to pay us for all lease days to which they have committed, our contracts permit some flexibility in scheduling when services are to be performed.
 We cannot predict with certainty the degree to which seasonal circumstances such as the summer slowdown, winter holiday vacations and weather conditions may affect the results of our operations.
 We have also experienced fluctuations in demand of our cardiac nuclear gamma cameras due to economic conditions, capital budget availability, or other financial or business reasons.
 In addition, due to the way that customers in our target markets acquire our products, a large percentage of our camera orders are booked during the last month of each quarterly accounting period.
 As such, a delivery delay of only a few days may significantly impact our quarter-to-quarter comparisons.
-Moreover, the sales cycle in our Product segment for cameras is typically lengthy, which may cause us to experience significant revenue fluctuations.
+Moreover, the sales cycle in our Product segment for cameras is typically lengthy, particularly with our recent entry into the hospital market, which may cause us to experience significant revenue fluctuations.
 For these reasons, quarterly and annual sales and operating results may vary in the future.
 Therefore, period-to-period comparisons of our results of operations are not necessarily meaningful and should not be relied upon as indicators of future performance.
-Because of these and other factors, our operating results in one or more future reporting periods may fail to meet the expectations of securities analysts or investors, which could cause our stock price to decline significantly.